cheshire-cat-ai/docs/src/content/docs/plugins/endpoints.md

 We all know LLMs' jokes are rarely fun, but you can generate a new one every time you access endpoint `GET /custom/joke`.

-Notice here we used `cat` as we did in hooks and tools.
-It is in all cases an instance of [`StrayCat`](https://cheshire-cat-ai.github.io/docs/API_Documentation/looking_glass/stray_cat/), to let you easily access user session, LLM and most of the functionality the framework can offer.
+Notice here we used `cat` as we did in hooks and tools, to let you easily access user session, LLM and most of the functionality the framework can offer.

-Utility function `check_permissions` will handle authentication and authorization, both for api keys and jwt, giving in output a `StrayCat` if successful.
+Utility function `check_permissions` will handle authentication and authorization, both for api keys and jwt, giving in output the `cat` if successful.
 The function requires you to specify a resource (e.g. `PLUGINS`, `MEMORY`) and a permission (e.g. `READ`, `WRITE`); you can see available resources and permissions in the user manager (admin panel) and in source code under `cat/auth/permissions.py`.

 For simplicity you can write resource and permission as strings, and they will be automatically validated.
 Under the hood those are treated as enums and you can use those directly: